JohnStephenEvil/ArkhamSpeedrunningWiki.github.io/VD-City.md

 - Very poor and somewhat inconsistent load times (especially on PS4)
 - Does not run at a consistent framerate (specifically in the overworld)
 - More textures remain visible when you are out of bounds, so navigating out of bounds is easier
+- On PS4, Alternate Fire Cancels with the Batarang and Batclaw (but *not* the REC) do not work

 # WiiU

 * Origins-like Shock Gloves make combat faster
 * Menu-ing with the WiiU gamepad is theoretically faster
-* Does not run at a consistent framerate (if it did it could potentially be the fastest console version)
+* Does not run at a consistent framerate